-Non-current prepayments relate to advanced payments made for the construction of haul roads to facilitate the transportation of coal to the power plant.
-These prepayments are amortised over the remaining tenure of 25 years.
+Included in non-current prepayments are VAT prepayment arising from the property development segment and advanced payments made for the construction of haul roads to facilitate the transportation of coal to the power plant.
+The advanced payments on the road haul costs are amortised over the remaining tenure of 24 years (2016: 25 years).

-Amortisation expenses of \$35,000 has been recognised in the "Depreciation and amortisation" line item of profit or loss for the financial year ended 31 December 2016.
+Amortisation expenses of \$69,000 (2016: \$35,000) has been recognised in the "Depreciation and amortisation" line item of profit or loss for the financial year ended 31 December 2017.